A comprehensive resource for safe and responsible laser use

-There has been a lot of press recently about laser illuminations of aircraft in the United States.
+There has been a lot of press coverage about laser illuminations of aircraft in the United States.
 ILDA would like to stress that these reports are NOT from federally-regulated laser light shows.
-Instead, consumers are misusing powerful green laser pointers by aiming them at planes and helicopters.
+Instead, consumers are misusing laser pointers by aiming them at planes and helicopters.

 Potential clients and audience members should know that U.S. legal outdoor laser shows are reviewed by both aviation officials (FAA) and laser safety officials (FDA).
 This is why laser light shows are NOT a problem.

 Laser show in Miami during Super Bowl week, courtesy LaserNet.

 How U.S. federal laser show laws work

 In the United States, all outdoor laser shows must be submitted to the Federal Aviation Administration.
 The plans must comply with FAA Advisory Circular 70-1 in terms of beam location, power and brightness.
 FAA will advise if any changes are needed.
 Once any objections have been met, FAA issues a "Letter of Non-Objection”.
 This means that the show as submitted is not a hazard to aviation and thus FAA will not object to the show..

 Even then, the show is further reviewed for safety compliance by the Food and Drug Administration.
 If FAA does not object, and FDA sees no additional concerns, the outdoor laser show then receives an FDA "variance" so it can legally proceed.